 \section{Introduction}

-The asymptotic analysis of the mixing time of Markov chains is an emerging field, and while discrete space Markov chains have a healthy and growing literature, there are still comparatively few examples of continuous state chains where the mixing time has been completely determined.
-Among the most natural and first studied such chains is the random walk on the orthogonal group introduced by Mark Kac \cite{kac} in order to model the velocities of a large number $N$ of particles making elastic collisions.
-Briefly, at each step of the walk two velocities $v_i$ and $v_j$ are chosen at random and updated in such a way that ${v_i'}^2 + {v_j'}^2 = v_i^2 + v_j^2$.
-What is the same, the vector of velocities $(v_1, ..., v_N)$ is multiplied by a matrix from $SO(N)$ which consists of a rotation by a randomly chosen angle, in the randomly chosen coordinate 2-plane, $e_i \wedge e_j$.
+Asymptotic analysis of the mixing time of Markov chains is an emerging field, and while discrete space Markov chains have a healthy growing literature, there are still comparatively few continuous state chains where the mixing time has been determined.
+Among the most natural such chains is the random walk on the special orthogonal group introduced by Mark Kac \cite{kac}, modeling the velocities of a large number $N$ of particles making elastic collisions.
+Briefly, at each step of the walk a uniform angle $\theta \in \bR/2\pi\zed = \T$ is chosen, and two velocities $v_i$ and $v_j$ are chosen at random and updated according to the rule

+That is, the vector of velocities $(v_1, ..., v_N)$ is multiplied by a matrix from the special orthogonal group $SO(N)$ which consists of a rotation by a randomly chosen angle, in the randomly chosen coordinate 2-plane, $e_i \wedge e_j$.